-At the Tidwell Procedure Center at CHOC Children’s Hospital, we are dedicated to providing our patients and their families with compassionate care that focuses on our patients’ needs both medically and emotionally.
+At the Tidwell Procedure Center at CHOC Hospital in Orange, we are dedicated to providing our patients and their families with compassionate care that focuses on our patients’ needs both medically and emotionally.
 Patients’ families, friends and immediate caregivers can be a source of strength and comfort while preparing for and recovering from surgery.
 Although family members and friends have the very best of intentions when visiting a patient in the hospital, too many visitors can be overwhelming for patients.
 Out of our years of experience working with patients and their families, we have established the following visitor guidelines for our patients undergoing surgery at CHOC.

 - Caregivers should park at the main entrance of the hospital.
 Valet service is available.
 Learn more about parking at CHOC.

 - A maximum of four visitors (including parents and legal guardians) are allowed in the preoperative unit and Procedure Center lobby.

 - Non-parent visitors (those who are not legal guardians) may be asked to leave the preoperative room so the surgical team can prepare the child for the procedure.

 - One parent or guardian should remain in the preoperative area at all times while the child is preparing for surgery.

 - Once in surgery, up to four visitors (including the patients’ parents or legal guardians) may wait in the Procedure Center lobby.
 Please note that absolutely no food or drinks are allowed in the lobby.
 Caregivers can take a well-deserved break to get something to eat or drink in our cafeteria.
 The preoperative unit’s front desk can issue caregivers pagers to wear while in the cafeteria in the case that we need to be in contact during the procedure.